hamza93-ai/Airlines-Reservation-System/README.md

-# ✈️ XYZ Airlines Reservation System
+# ✈️ Airlines Reservation System

 A console-based **Airline Reservation System** built in **C++** using **Object-Oriented Programming (OOP)** concepts.
 The system allows users to register as customers, browse available flights departing from Karachi, Pakistan, book a flight, and generate a formatted boarding pass / e-ticket — all through a step-by-step guided menu.